-In order to crop the persons on the picture, i.e. to extract the green background, first click on the pipette symbol: Then click on a spot in the image that corresponds to the background color, in this case a green area.
+In order to crop the people in the picture, i.e. to extract the green background, first click on the pipette-symbol: Then click on a spot in the image that corresponds to the background color, in this case a green area.

-Using the pipette tool, gives CutOut 9 professional the information which color corresponds to the background.
+Using the pipette-tool gives CutOut 9 professional information about which color corresponds to the background.